-As in the prospective model, we use a multinomial logistic regression for the distribution of the three competing clinical events: discharge, ventilation, and death.
-However, we use as predictors only the patients' baseline characteristics $(Y_0, X)$, not the dynamic biomarker values $Y_{1:t}$.
-For each unique set of baseline predictors, this model gives the estimated probabilities of each competing event for each day since admission.
+As in the prospective model, we use multinomial logistic regression for the distribution of the three competing clinical events: discharge, ventilation, and death.
+The predictors, however, consist only of the patients' baseline characteristics $(Y_0, X)$, not the dynamic biomarker values $(Y_{1:t})$.
+For each unique set of baseline predictors, this model gives the estimated probabilities of the competing events for each day since admission.
 We can think of this discrete distribution as the clinician's best assessment of risks at admission but prior to monitoring the patient's biomarker trajectories.
-As such, it serves as the initial distribution for the retrospective multivariate mixed-effects model.
-When combined using conditional probability rules, the two models give the updated predictive distribution of interest $ [(T, W_T, Y_{t+1:T}) | (T>t, Y_{0:t}), X].$
+This initial risk estimates combine with the retrospective multivariate mixed effects model to yield the updated predictive distribution of interest $ [T, W_T, Y_{t+1:T} | T>t, Y_{0:t}, X].$